Polyaspartic Polyurea Mississauga, Hamilton, Ancaster, and Burlington

 An action-packed garage, automotive showroom, and commercial parking spaces need no downtime.
 Get a 1-day install coating for revamping your active workspaces!
 The polyurea-polyaspartic floor coating will grant you the benefit of fast curing.
 You got to save time and use the floors under extreme temperature!.

 You will not worry anymore about tire treads marking the garage flooring.
 You will also have easy maintenance for your massive automotive spaces and parking lots.
+Polyurea-polyaspartic floor coatings can be installed in just one day, given the ideal circumstances, as they are widely promoted.
 This is the best that concrete coating technology has developed!

 How Much Installation will Cost?

 With all the options available for coating your garage getting to know the cost is getting down to business.
 So, get in touch with an expert installer right away to have a proper assessment of your space.
 Standard garage area sizes are usually a 2-car garage or a three-car garage.
 Forgiving a free estimate of your project, contractors will usually base the cost per square foot.

 Get the exact measurement of your garage flooring and communicate your requirement to your professional contractors.
 1-day” polyurea polyaspartic will start with $6.50 to $7.00 per square foot.
 It will also be subject to change depending on your location anywhere you are in Canada.

 1-day polyurea polyaspartic is relatively new in the industry.
 It is also known for having the fastest curing time.
 That is why the 1-day floor coating costs the highest today.

 All projects will start at proper assessment.
 Beware, as a client.
 Not all flooring requirements will match with the 1-day coating.
 Here are essential facts and tips to consider, straight from our experts.
 Browse below to guide you in your decision: